teodoraplopeanu/Dating-App/README.md

 - **Slow Startup:**
   - One team member experienced 10-minute startup times.
   - No solution found; frustration evident in commit messages (e.g., **"I hate PyCharm"**).

----
-This README provides a clear overview of the Rizzder web server, its features, technologies, and the challenges encountered during development.